-Vendors at CAFM markets may receive a number of different coupons in addition to our wooden nickel tokens in payment from customers.
-Here's the general rule: if it has the CAFM, Corvallis Farmers' Market or Albany Farmers' Market logo on it, the market association will reimburse you for it unless you are legally ineligible.
+Vendors at CAFM markets may receive a number of different currencies.
+We are slowly shifting from \$1 SNAP and \$5 debit tokens to thick paper, but we still distribute some tokens.
+The Double Up Food Bucks and Produce Match currencies are grant funded and not for all products.
+If it has the CAFM, Corvallis Farmers' Market or Albany Farmers' Market logo on it, the market association will reimburse you for it unless you are legally ineligible.
 If it does not have at least one of our logos on it, read before you say yes.
-Note that the tokens often have an Albany logo on one side and
+Note that the tokens often have an Albany logo on one side and Corvallis or Corvallis-Albany on the other.
+Everyone should look at the currency chart, which covers MOST questions.
+They are on our web page and also display at markets on a frames and at the market booth.

-- CAFM distributes RED \$1 and GREEN \$5 tokens plus Double Up Food Bucks cards. - Everyone can take GREEN tokens, which is almost like a \$5 bill.
-GREEN tokens are simple but the rest are not - many dos & don'ts! - There are a few seldom seen currencies i.e., purple and black ink tokens. - Don't give change for anything but GREEN tokens and don't use anything but real money to give change. - Only farmers signed up for FDNP can take it this are the vouchers known as WIC and Senior.
+- CAFM distributes RED \$1 and GREEN \$5 tokens or thick paper currency plus Double Up Food Bucks cards and Produce Match.
+Note that Corvallis Winter Market \$5 are teal ink tokens, which can look similar to our green ink tokens. - Everyone can take GREEN, which is almost like a \$5 bill.
+GREEN are simple but the rest are not - many dos & don'ts! - There are a few seldom seen currencies i.e., purple and black ink tokens. - Don't give change for anything but GREEN and don't use anything but real money to give change. - Only growers who sign the DUFB/Produce Match acknowledgment can take those currencies and only for eligible products. - Only farmers signed up for FDNP can take it this are the vouchers known as WIC and Senior.
 Vendors deposit their own vouchers via QR codes on phones or computers. - Redemption is via ACH (direct deposit) in most cases.
 CAFM cannot redeem tokens from any other farmers' market.
+This includes the Corvallis Winter Market currencies.